Your first visit

 What helps us

 Aim to arrive 5-10 minutes before your appointment time, as there will be some paperwork to fill out.

-Both locations have free parking out front.
-At Marina del Rey, we also validate for the parking lot behind the building.
+We have free parking out front, and can also validate for the parking lot behind the building.

 5. What to expect at your first appointment

 Our front desk team will get you checked in, then bring you to an exam room.